Halle Mackiewicz: Trelleborg

-Mackiewicz was selected 32nd overall by the Kansas City Current in the third round of the 2024 NWSL Draft but was not signed to the roster while rehabilitating after a shoulder surgery.
-She instead began her professional career in Sweden, signing a one-year contract with Damallsvenskan club Trelleborg on August 20, 2024.
-She started in the last ten weeks of the season as the club finished last in the league.
+Mackiewicz was selected 32nd overall by the Kansas City Current in the third round of the 2024 NWSL Draft, but she was not signed to the roster while rehabilitating after a shoulder surgery.
+She instead signed her first professional contract overseas in Sweden, joining Damallsvenskan club Trelleborg on August 20, 2024, until the end of the season.
+She became the immediate starter for the last ten weeks of the season but could not prevent the winless club's relegation from the top flight.

 Chicago Stars

-The NWSL's Chicago Stars FC announced on December 9, 2024, that the club had signed Mackiewicz to a one-year contract.
+The NWSL's Chicago Stars FC announced on December 9, 2024, that they had signed Mackiewicz to a one-year contract.
 On May 24, 2025, she made her NWSL debut against the Kansas City Current, coming on as an injury substitute for Alyssa Naeher in stoppage time.
+She started the following three games, including a 2–2 draw with the Seattle Reign at historic Soldier Field, before Naeher returned to the lineup.
+On September 18, the Stars announced she had re-signed for the following season.
+On March 19, 2026, it was announced that she had been placed on the 45-day injury list.

 International career

 Mackiewicz was first invited to United States youth national team camps in 2016.
 During training with the under-17 team at the end of 2017, she tore her UCL and was ruled out of the 2018 CONCACAF Women's U-17 Championship.
 She returned to train with the under-17 and under-19 teams later that year and the under-20 team in 2019.